-The shoreline of the reservoir is steep and rocky in most places, so finding a good swimming spot can be more difficult than you may expect.
-Good spots include:
+On a hot summer day a dip in Blue Mesa can be refreshing and enjoyable.
+The shoreline of the reservoir is steep and rocky in most places, so finding a good swimming spot can be more difficult than you expect.

-- Dry Creek, 1 mile east of Elk Creek
+Dry Creek (1 mile east of Elk Creek)

 Be aware of the symptoms of hypothermia, which can be brought on by exposure to cold water.